sympodius/org-novelist/README.md

 + **Settings Stay in the Stories.** Each story folder contains all the information Org Novelist needs.
 You can easily move and copy your story folders for archive and back-up.
 And, because all the files are plain text, you can open them in any text editor.
 + **Minimise Dependencies.** If you have a recent version of Emacs correctly installed, Org Novelist should have no problems doing its thing.
 + **Language Agnostic.** Writing in your native language makes you feel more comfortable.
 Org Novelist's headings, templates, and even error messages can be setup to use any language just by creating a language pack.
 + **Write Once, Publish Anywhere.** By default, Org Novelist exports stories to a single Org file.
 You can manually export this file to a large variety of other formats using third party systems like [Pandoc](https://pandoc.org/), or use export templates designed explicitly for Org Novelist.
-When you use Org Novelist export templates, the system will generate every output format at the same time.
+When you use Org Novelist export templates, the system will generate every requested output format at the same time.
 Your Org Novelist story can be the single source that publishes everywhere you need.
 + **Maintain the Power of Emacs.** Org Novelist works with the rest of your Emacs setup.
 If you already use Emacs and Org mode, you should feel right at home with Org Novelist.
 + **Opinionated Organisation.** I designed Org Novelist for my own writing needs.
 It should be general enough to work for most Emacs novelists, but it is not infinitely flexible.
 Org Novelist keeps your notes in order and easy to access by doing the hard work for you, but straying too far from this layout will break the system.
 If you can make peace with that and embrace it, you will find story organisation bliss.